MENU

 ORIGIN

-Classic green tea made using the classic Chinese pan-frying method brought here in the 15th century.
-While most Japanese green tea undergoes a steaming process to stop oxidation of a tea leaf, this tea is pan-fried and rolled to create a beautiful twisted shape.
+Classic green tea is made using the classic Chinese pan-frying method brought here in the 15th century.
+While most Japanese green tea undergoes a steaming process to stop the oxidation of a tea leaf, this tea is pan-fried and rolled to create a beautiful twisted shape.
 The full name of this tea is Kamairi Tamarokucha, which speaks about the production process and the method of twisting tea leaves.
-This is a great representative of so-called classic green tea with mild, smooth, sweet flavour.
+This is a great representative of so-called classic green tea with a mild, smooth, sweet flavour.

 ORGANOLEPTIC

 Dry tea leaves have sweet, creamy notes which bring associations with fresh pastry.
 Warmed tea leaves become more intense and have nutty, creamy notes.
 The full-bodied taste is tender and silky, with sweet grassy, herbal notes in the aftertaste.
-Delicate sweet tea with calming and refreshing effect.
+Delicate sweet tea with a calming and refreshing effect.

 GASTRONOMY

 This tea goes perfectly with Japanese cuisine.
-Like Gyokuro, this Kamairicha is very nice in cold-brewing and a good alternative to wine during dinner.
-Can be used as an additive to sauces, salads etc.
+Like Gyokuro, this Kamairicha is very nice in cold brewing and a good alternative to wine during dinner.
+Can be used as an additive to sauces, salads, etc.

-AN SHIM TEA - JAPAN
+AN SHIM TEA - AWARD-WINNING TEA